11 Ways to Create Shade for Your Deck or Patio

 Create shade and privacy with this garden structure.
 It features built-in benches, planters and a trellis.
 Place it in a corner, plant it with some fast-growing climbers, and you’ll have the sweetest seat on the deck.
 You can custom size the components, so make the trellis taller or shorter depending on your shade needs.

 If you want shade or rain protection on some days but not others, consider installing a retractable awning.
 It attaches to your home, held up by articulated arms when operated manually or telescopic arms if powered by a small motor.
 You have lots of choices for fabrics, including those that shield you from the sun’s harmful rays.
-Prices start as low as $65 for a small manual awning but jump to thousands of dollars for a large motorized one.

 The way you block the sun indoors might also work outdoors.
 Curtains hung from wires or ropes stretched between posts on a patio or deck provide shade and create cozier, private spaces.
 Another indoor-to-outdoor idea: Install rolling bamboo shades in an outdoor structure like a pergola.
 Outdoor curtains and shades are inexpensive and they’re easy to install.
-Prices start at around $25.

 In need of temporary shade?
 Maybe you’re hosting a neighborhood cookout or your daughter’s graduation party.
 A pop-up canopy is a great solution.
 You can set it up wherever you need it — on a deck, patio or even in the yard — then store it when you’re not using it.
 Because it’s freestanding, you can take it to parks and campgrounds or loan it to your neighbor.
-Prices start at around $75.

 One of the classiest ways to add shade to a patio or deck is with a pergola.
 This one has wood beams and lattice set on precast, classical-style columns.
 The overhead latticework creates dappled shade.
 To provide even more shade, grow vines on the lattice or cover it with fabric panels.
 It sets the perfect tone for relaxing and backyard entertaining.